 You can use fresh, I have done it many times dicing it up.

-I put them in muffin tin like to go breakfast bites was amazing everyone loved them.
+I made them in a muffin tin like breakfast bites.
+Was amazing, everyone loved them.

 What can you use instead of cottage cheese, can’t stand it